How an employee value proposition (EVP) can show talent the true value of your firm

 Setting expectations

-An EVP is also your opportunity to be clear about who is and isn't the right fit your firm.
-While each job description will be different based on the role and the specific knowledge and skills to do that job, what's universal is culture.
-How do you want employees to approach the work at your firm?
+An EVP is also your opportunity to be clear about who is and isn't the right fit for your firm.
+While each job description will call for different skills and experience, what's universal is culture.
+How do you want employees to approach their work?
 Who is your model employee?

 How you define culture might include your unique take on: